William F. Dean: Korean War

-After he transitioned out of command of the 44th Infantry Division, Dean was assigned to Fort Leavenworth again to organize and direct command classes.
-In October 1947, Dean was appointed the commander of military forces in South Korea, deputy to Lieutenant General John R. Hodge, commander of the United States Army Military Government in Korea.
+In October 1947, Dean was appointed the commander of military forces in South Korea, deputy to Lieutenant General John R. Hodge, commander of the United States Army Military Government in Korea (USAMGIK).
 This job was temporary as the US forces transitioned the South Koreans to independence.
 Headquartered in Seoul, Dean maintained political control of the country until August 15, 1948, when the new South Korean government was elected and the occupation ended.
 Dean was then made commander of the US 7th Infantry Division, overseeing its movement from South Korea to bases in Japan as part of the Occupation of Japan.
 By January 1949, Dean and his division were in Sapporo, Japan on the island of Hokkaido.
 He was moved to Yokohama in May 1949 to serve as chief of staff to the Eighth United States Army under Lieutenant General Walton Walker.
 In October 1949 Dean returned to division command when he took command of the US 24th Infantry Division in Kokura, Kyushu.

 Suppression of the Jeju uprising

-Through his role in the USAMGIK, General Dean oversaw the violent suppression of the Jeju uprising, a prolonged armed uprising which broke out on April 3, 1948, largely in protest to the Division of Korea and moves to establish a separate government in the South.
+Through his role in the USAMGIK, Dean oversaw the violent suppression of the Jeju uprising, a prolonged armed uprising which broke out on April 3, 1948, largely in protest to the Division of Korea and moves to establish a separate government in the South.
 The Workers' Party of South Korea and its supporters launched the insurgency by attacking the police.
 Northwest Youth League members stationed on Jeju mobilized to violently suppress the uprising.
 In less than a month after the uprising began, a peace agreement had been reached between resistance leader Kim Dal-sam and Jeju constabulary commander Kim Ik-ryeol.
 However this agreement was rejected by Dean who soon after fired Kim Ik-ryeol and replaced him with the more compliant Pak Chin-gyŏng.
 Dean subsequently ordered a purge of suspected sympathizers of the Workers' Party of South Korea from the Korean Constabulary culminating in the summary execution of three sergeants.
 The First Republic of Korea under President Syngman Rhee escalated the suppression of the uprising from August 1948, declaring martial law in November and beginning an "eradication campaign" against rebel forces in the rural areas of Jeju in March 1949, defeating them within two months.
 30,000 people were killed in total during the uprising including at least 14,373 civilians.